OpenMPT/openmpt/doc/module_formats.md

   * `mpt::String::Copy` for copying between char arrays or `std::string`.
   "Read" functions take care of string padding (zero / space padding), so those should be used when extracting strings from files.
-"Copy" should only be used on strings that have previously bbeen read.
+"Copy" should only be used on strings that have previously been read.
   If the target is a char array rather than a `std::string`, these will take care of properly null-terminating the target char array, and prevent reading past the end of a (supposedly null-terminated) source char array.